-Claimants who embark upon litigation or arbitration sometimes find that they need to unlock the value of their claim before the final hearing or before an award has been enforced, whether to alleviate cash cash-flow pressure elsewhere, or provide working capital for the business during the life of the claim.
+Claimants who embark upon litigation or arbitration sometimes find that they need to unlock the value of their claim before the final hearing or before an award has been enforced, whether to alleviate cash-flow pressure elsewhere, or provide working capital for the business during the life of the claim.

 – an immediate non-refundable cash payment to the claimant; and

-– the funder will assume responsibility for funding the legal or enforcement costs going forward
+– the funder will assume responsibility for funding the legal or enforcement costs going forward.

 Very often the purchase price will include both an upfront payment and a share of any recovery generated by the funder.

-When engaged to broker the sale of an award or the economic rights to a claim, TheJudge will conduct an auction in order to maximise the purchase price for the benefit of our client.
+When engaged to broker the sale of an award or the economic rights to a claim, TheJudge will conduct an auction in order to maximize the purchase price for the benefit of our client.

 However, that does mean that the litigation – being a potentially valuable asset – should not produce a recovery for creditors.

-TheJudge has access to a number of specialist funders that focus on the purchase or funding of insolvency claims for either immediate upfront consideration and/or a share of any recovery generated by the funder.
+TheJudge has access to a number of specialist funders who focus on the purchase or funding of insolvency claims for either immediate upfront consideration and/or a share of any recovery generated by the funder.

 TheJudge can help insolvency practitioners satisfy their duties to creditors by running an auction involving several funders, in order to achieve the maximum potential price for the benefit of creditors.

 The enforcement process can be a long and costly one.
-After what is likely to already have been years of investment and time and money in order to secure a judgment, the appetite of a claimant to undergo another phase of legal proceedings that might involve litigation in a variety of different jurisdictions to seize assets may well have diminished.
+After what is likely to already have been years of investment of time and money in order to secure a judgment, the appetite of a claimant to undergo another phase of legal proceedings that might involve litigation in a variety of different jurisdictions to seize assets may well have diminished.